feast-dev/feast/sdk/python/tests/README.md

 ### Is it an integration or unit test?

-- In an integration test, multiple modules of Feast are tested together.
+* Integration tests test non local Feast behavior.
 Integration tests mainly involve testing of Feast components that connect to services outside of Feast(e.g connecting to gcp or aws clients).
-    - Generally if the test requires the initialization of a feature store in an external environment in order to test (i.e using our universal test fixtures), it is probably an integration test.
+    * Generally if the test requires the initialization of a feature store in an external environment in order to test (i.e using our universal test fixtures), it is probably an integration test.
-- Unit tests, on the other hand, test individual classes or functions for class level behavior.
-Unit tests should not require pytest to spin up external services and should not need to access classes in other modules of Feast.
+* Unit tests, on the other hand, unit tests primarily test local and class level behavior that does not require spinning up an external service.
+If your test can be run locally without using any other services besides pytest, it is a unit test.

 ### Main Types of Tests

 #### Integration tests

 1. E2E tests
-    - E2E tests test end-to-end functionality of Feast over the various codepaths(initialize a feature store, apply, and materialize).
+    * E2E tests test end-to-end functionality of Feast over the various codepaths(initialize a feature store, apply, and materialize).
-    - The main codepaths include:
+    * The main codepaths include:
-        - basic e2e tests for offline storages
+        * basic e2e tests for offline storages
-            - `test_universal_e2e.py`
+            * `test_universal_e2e.py`
-        - go feature server
+        * go feature server
-            - `test_go_feature_server.py`
+            * `test_go_feature_server.py`
-        - python http server
+        * python http server
-            - `test_python_feature_server.py`
+            * `test_python_feature_server.py`
-        - usage tracking
+        * usage tracking
-            - `test_usage_e2e.py`
+            * `test_usage_e2e.py`
-        - data quality monitoring feature validation
+        * data quality monitoring feature validation
-            - `test_validation.py`
+            * `test_validation.py`
 2. Offline and Online Store Tests
-    - Offline and online store tests mainly test for the offline and online retrieval functionality.
+    * Offline and online store tests mainly test for the offline and online retrieval functionality.
-    - The various specific functionalities that are tested include:
+    * The various specific functionalities that are tested include:
-        - push API tests
+        * push API tests
-            - `test_push_features_to_offline_store.py`
+            * `test_push_features_to_offline_store.py`
-            - `test_push_features_to_online_store.py`
+            * `test_push_features_to_online_store.py`
-            - `test_offline_write.py`
+            * `test_offline_write.py`
-        - historical retrieval tests
+        * historical retrieval tests
-            -  `test_universal_historical_retrieval.py`
+            *  `test_universal_historical_retrieval.py`
-        - online retrieval tests
+        * online retrieval tests
-            - `test_universal_online.py`
+            * `test_universal_online.py`
-        - data quality monitoring feature logging tests
+        * data quality monitoring feature logging tests
-            - `test_feature_logging.py`
+            * `test_feature_logging.py`
-        - online store tests
+        * online store tests
-            - `test_universal_online.py`
+            * `test_universal_online.py`
 3. Registration Tests
-    - The registration folder contains all of the registry tests and some universal cl tests.
+    * The registration folder contains all of the registry tests and some universal cl tests.
 This includes:
-        - CLI Apply and Materialize tests tested against on the universal test suite
+        * CLI Apply and Materialize tests tested against on the universal test suite
-        - Data type inference tests
+        * Data type inference tests
-        - Registry tests
+        * Registry tests
 4. Miscellaneous Tests
-    - AWS Lambda Materialization Tests (Currently do not work)
+    * AWS Lambda Materialization Tests (Currently do not work)
-        - `test_lambda.py`
+        * `test_lambda.py`

 #### Unit Tests

 1. Registry Diff Tests
-    - These are tests for the infrastructure and registry diff functionality that Feast uses to determine if changes to the registry or infrastructure is needed.
+    * These are tests for the infrastructure and registry diff functionality that Feast uses to determine if changes to the registry or infrastructure is needed.
 2. Local CLI Tests and Local Feast Tests
-    - These tests test all of the cli commands against the local file offline store.
+    * These tests test all of the cli commands against the local file offline store.
 3. Infrastructure Unit Tests
-    - DynamoDB tests with dynamo mocked out
+    * DynamoDB tests with dynamo mocked out
-    - Repository configuration tests
+    * Repository configuration tests
-    - Schema inference unit tests
+    * Schema inference unit tests
-    - Key serialization tests
+    * Key serialization tests
-    - Basic provider unit tests
+    * Basic provider unit tests
 4. Feature Store Validation Tests
-    - These test mainly contain class level validation like hashing tests, protobuf and class serialization, and error and warning handling.
+    * These test mainly contain class level validation like hashing tests, protobuf and class serialization, and error and warning handling.
-        - Data source unit tests
+        * Data source unit tests
-        - Feature service unit tests
+        * Feature service unit tests
-        - Feature service, feature view, and feature validation tests
+        * Feature service, feature view, and feature validation tests
-        - Protobuf/json tests for Feast ValueTypes
+        * Protobuf/json tests for Feast ValueTypes
-        - Serialization tests
+        * Serialization tests
-            - Type mapping
+            * Type mapping
-            - Feast types
+            * Feast types
-            - Serialization tests due to this [issue](https://github.com/feast-dev/feast/issues/2345)
+            * Serialization tests due to this [issue](https://github.com/feast-dev/feast/issues/2345)
-        - Feast usage tracking unit tests
+        * Feast usage tracking unit tests

 #### DocTests